 Keep in mind that pre-hypertension tends to get worse if you don't make the right lifestyle choices.
 It is a warning that you need to change your lifestyle (e.g. exercise more, eat a healthier diet) before it's too late.
-The closer you get to 120/80, or slightly below, the more you are likely to enjoy an ideal blood pressure.
+The closer you get to 120/80, or slightly below, the more you are likely you are to enjoy an ideal blood pressure.

-All these factors will result in a 10-point score that determines your chances of getting a cardiovascular disease in the next ten years.
+All these factors will result in a 10-point score that determines your risk of getting a cardiovascular disease in the next ten years.
 Obtain two points or less on this score and your GP will recommend you to start a treatment along with radical lifestyle changes – as prescribed by the most recent UK guidelines.

-Measuring your blood pressure is painless, quick and easy.
+Measuring your blood pressure is quick and easy.
 However, since your blood pressure varies constantly depending on many factors (e.g. stress, anxiety), taking your blood pressure only once isn’t enough to determine whether you have high blood pressure.